 Lesson #2: Show The Customer

 Finding an apartment can be a frustrating experience (particularly here in NYC).
 Broker fees.
 Fake photos.
 Wasted time.
 By the time you finally move in, you’re more exhausted than your bank account.
-The website Urban Compass (above) seeks to change the way people find apartments, promising to make it a more enjoyable, engaging experience.
+The website Compass (above) seeks to change the way people find apartments, promising to make it a more enjoyable, engaging experience.
 To convince people of this, its homepage has high-quality photography smartly showing happy people in idyllic neighborhoods.
 Don't have the resources for a photo shoot?
 Use stock images.

 Lesson #3: Show Your Team